sigurdurb/ru_canvas/README.md

 # ru_canvas
 **Note: this repo has moved to https://projects.cs.ru.is/projects/canvas-tools**

+## THIS REPO IS DEPRECATED, it relies on a very old version of canvasapi 0.11.0 and some scripts here may not work.

 Python scripts for use by Teachers and TA's to interact with the canvas api.

 All scripts use canvasapi: [https://github.com/ucfopen/canvasapi](https://github.com/ucfopen/canvasapi) which is a pip installable package.